emcf/thepipe/README.md

 5. Submit a pull request to the main repository.

 6. Wait for review and feedback from the maintainers.
-This may take some time, so be patient!
+This may take some time, so please be patient!